Nike Girls Basketball Camp Wingate University

-In 2015-16, WU senior forward Morgan McGee was a second team All-South Atlantic Conference selections.
-Bulldog freshman guard/forward Danasia Witherspoon received honorable mention All-SAC laurels, while Witherspoon and classmate Courtney Robinson earned SAC All-Freshman team honors.
+In 2015-16, Wingate (21-9 overall) won the SAC tournament title and earned a bid to the NCAA Division II post-season tournament.
+WU senior forward Morgan McGee was a second team All-South Atlantic Conference selection.
+Bulldog forward Witherspoon received honorable mention All-SAC laurels, while Witherspoon and classmate Courtney Robinson earned SAC All-Freshman team honors.
 The trio led Wingate to 11 consecutive victories at the end of the season before the Bulldogs lost a tough decision to nationally-ranked Columbus State in the NCAA play-offs.

 During the 2014-15 campaign, Hancock and the Bulldogs compiled a 22-10 overall record.
 Wingate finished second in the SAC regular season standings, advancing to the NCAA tournament.
 In 2014-15, graduate student forwards Chantal Dunbar and Andrea Bertrand were All-SAC selections.
 Dunbar was a first team choice, while Bertrand was a second team pick.
 Both Bulldog redshirt senior point guard Brittany Hill and sophomore guard Shelby Tricoli received honorable mention All-SAC laurels.

 Wingate women’s basketball senior guard Jasmine DeBerry was one of 10 student-athletes named to the 2015 Allstate Women’s Basketball Coaches Association (WBCA) Good Works Team®.
 This prestigious award pays tribute to college basketball players at all levels for their impressive commitment to giving back to their communities and positively impacting the lives of those around them.